Lucknow

 drummer, Kodau Singh, who was jealous since his family

 did not share this privilege.
-When Kodau Singh made
+When Kodau Singh made his

-if not he would forfeit his hands!
+not he would forfeit his hands!
 Durga Prasadji became

-worried since he was getting old, and he feared that
+worried since he was getting old, and he feared that his

-Durga Prasadji's gifted seven-year-old son Bindadin
+gifted seven-year-old son Bindadin Maharaj stepped in

-compete instead, saying "Since all this is happening
+"Since all this is happening because of me, it should

-because of me, it should therefore be me who dances
+therefore be me who dances in the contest".
+Durga

-embarked on the rigorous practice of rhythmic footwork
+Bindadin immediately embarked on the rigorous practice

-to the exclusion of all else.
+of rhythmic footwork to the exclusion of all else.

 A